 The Company is involved in various lawsuits, claims and proceedings that arise in the ordinary course of business.
-The Company records a provision for a liability when it believes that it is both probable that a liability has been incurred and the amount can be reasonably estimated.
-Significant judgment is required to determine both probability and the estimated amount.
+The Company records a provision for a liability when it believes that it is both probable that a liability has been incurred and the amount.
 The Company reviews these provisions quarterly and adjusts these provisions to reflect the impact of negotiations, settlements, rulings, advice of legal counsel, and updated information.

-Net Loss Per Common Share
+Net Income (Loss) Per Common Share

-Basic and diluted net loss per share is computed by dividing net loss attributable to stockholders by the weighted average number of common shares outstanding during the year.
+Basic and diluted net income (loss) per share is computed by dividing net income (loss) attributable to stockholders by the weighted average number of common shares outstanding during the year.
+Potentially dilutive outstanding shares of common stock equivalents were excluded from the computation of diluted net loss per share for loss periods presented because including them would have been antidilutive.

-A reconciliation of the numerator and denominator used in the calculation of basic and diluted net loss per share attributable to stockholders follows (in thousands):
+A reconciliation of the numerator and denominator used in the calculation of basic and diluted net income (loss) per share attributable to stockholders follows (in thousands):

 Years Ended June 30,

-2019 2018 2017
+2020 2019 2018

-Numerator:
+Numerator: · · · ·

-Net loss used to compute basic and diluted loss per share \$ (16,430) ) \$ (23,899) \$ (29,579)
+Net income (loss) used to compute basic and diluted loss

+per share \$ 3,827 \$ (16,430) \$ (23,899)

 Denominator:

+Weighted average shares used to compute basic income (loss)

+per share 89,874 87,465 84,893

-Weighted average shares used to compute basic and diluted
+Weighted average shares used to compute diluted income (loss)

-loss per share 87,465 84,893 82,495
+per share 90,623 87,465 84,893

-The potentially dilutive shares of the Company's common stock resulting from the assumed exercise of outstanding stock options, the vesting of Restricted Stock Units (RSU), Market Stock Units (MSU) and Performance Stock Units (PSU), and the purchase of shares under the Employee Stock Purchase Program (ESPP), as determined under the treasury stock method, are excluded from the computation of diluted net loss per share because their effect would have been anti-dilutive.
+The potentially dilutive shares of the Company's common stock resulting from the assumed exercise of outstanding stock options, the vesting of Restricted Stock Units (RSU), Market Stock Units (MSU) and Performance Stock Units (PSU), and the purchase of shares under the Employee Stock Purchase Program (ESPP), as determined under the treasury stock method, are excluded from the computation of diluted net income (loss) per share when their effect would have been anti-dilutive.
 Additionally, the 3.75% Convertible Notes due August 2022 (the "3.75% Convertible Notes"), the 3.50% Convertible Senior Notes due February 1, 2018 (the "3.50% Convertible Notes"), the 3.50% Series A Convertible Notes (the "3.50% Series A Convertible Notes") due February 1, 2018 are included in the calculation of diluted net income per share only if their inclusion is dilutive for periods during which the notes were outstanding.

-The following table sets forth all potentially dilutive securities excluded from the computation in the table above because their effect would have been anti-dilutive (in thousands):
+The following table sets forth all potentially dilutive securities excluded from the computation in the table above when their effect would have been anti-dilutive (in thousands):

 As of June 30,

-2019 2018 2017
+2020 2019 2018

-Stock options 5,220 2,684 2,463
+Stock options 5,956 5,220 2,684

-RSUs, PSUs and MSUs 3,725 5,159 5,227
+RSUs, PSUs and MSUs 3,761 3,725 5,159

-3.50% Convertible Notes 8,378

-8,945 7,843 16,068
+9,717 8,945 7,843